-Smart software for improved workplace productivity at Vodafone
+Smart software for improved productivity

 Vodafone has deployed a new sensor-enabled lighting infrastructure at its London headquarters, the result of a strong collaboration between BuroHappold, Current by GE and Vodafone to improve office space utilisation, and the employee experience.